algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/communication_management/communication_management_plan.md

 **Weekly Meetings**:

 Our team is hosting bi-weekly meetings.
 According to the week's schedule, the team gathers for a 20-minute meeting for the first time that they are working together in a week.
-And the last day on which they meet in project. \
+And the last day on which they meet in project time. \
 This bi-weekly planning has been ongoing since the beginning of the project.
 They are made to discuss the current state of the project.
-Discuss the progress of the project (which then fuels KPIs), discuss ideas, and discuss the current feeling amongst the team about the final product and overall members' feelings and emotions. \
+Discuss the progress of the project (which then fuels [KPIs](https://docs.google.com/spreadsheets/d/1_e3KZmQ_rL7N9RfHELOPWwakPeHL5rIRIHAhU5QM1bc/edit#gid=704615476)), discuss ideas, and discuss the current feeling amongst the team about the final product and overall members' feelings and emotions. \
 It is a way for the team to ensure that everything is running as expected and smoothly as possible while ensuring the team's well-being and the project's.

 ### 1.2.2 With the stakeholders